May You Stay Forever Young: Reception

 Arstin Chen, writing for The News Lens, called the film "a courageous work", praising the character arcs of Mr. Burnism and YY, whose experiences resonate deeply with many young protesters in Hong Kong, while finding the film's positive message of remaining hopeful to be profoundly moving.
 Lee Sze-fung of Crossing also lauded the film for its "authentic" portrayal of the protesters' diverse emotions under bureaucracy, noting that despite some narrative flaws, the dialogues were "touching the wounds deep in the heart", and the reflection on the collective aspiration of the young protesters to protect their city during the 2019 protests was emotionally compelling.
 While in Liu Wai-tong's review for Up Media, he compared the film to Ten Years (2015), praising its rich use of metaphors in the story, dialogue, and cinematography, while asserting that despite its "too many coincidences" and "too one-dimensional" ending, its artistic elements and thematic depth overshadow these shortcomings.

 However, the screenplay was reviewed unfavourably.
-Funscreen Weekly Jay Wei offered a mixed review, praising the production team's efforts to authentically recreate the protests with excellent editing, cinematography, and sound design, as well as highlighting the diverse characters that break tropes of protesters, but noted that the story and character development were lacking, resulting in unmotivated characters that failed to explore the film's themes about the struggles of Hong Kong protesters, rendering it a form of "seeking spiritual victory" and missing the opportunity to effectively present the protests through media.
+Funscreen Weekly Jay Wei offered a mixed review, praising the production team's efforts to authentically recreate the protests with excellent editing, cinematography, and sound design, as well as the diverse characters that break tropes of protesters, but noted that the story and character development were lacking, resulting in unmotivated characters that failed to explore the film's themes about the struggles of Hong Kong protesters, rendering it a form of "seeking spiritual victory" and missing the opportunity to effectively present the protests through media.
 Chou Sheng-kai expressed a similar opinion in his piece for The News Lens, noting that while the film effectively portrays the confusion of the young protesters, it fails to explore political ethics and overly glorified characters, presenting a "poorly developed" and excessively emotional narrative that "interprets the protests in a superficial manner", ultimately deeming the film overrated solely because of its subject matter.

 Meanwhile, the film was criticised by pro-Beijing newspapers.
-State-owned Wen Wei Po condemned the film as "a violation of the Hong Kong national security law" and emphasised that Rex Ren and Lam Sum had repeatedly undermined the laws.
+State-owned Wen Wei Po condemned the film as "a violation of the Hong Kong national security law" and stated that Rex Ren and Lam Sum had repeatedly undermined the laws.